makrai/notes/doddapaneni2107-primer-multiling-lm.md

     Analyzing multi-head self-attention:
       Specialized heads do the heavy lifting, the rest can be pruned ACL 2019, pages 5797–5808, Florence, Italy
-* clues on the emergence of crosslinguality
+* clues on the emergence of cross-linguality

 ## Language inclusivity.
 MLLMs hold promise as an ‘infrastructure’ resource